woodstr/Research-Project-Data-Matrix-Code/WeeklyMeetings.md

 Create a few slides for presenting the literature and what can be used.

-### Determine CNN Archetecture and Method to Adopt :x:
+### Determine CNN Archetecture and Method to Adopt :on:

 Have some options, maybe with one I would prefer to pick.
 It needs to be:
 - An architechture I understand